-But Abrams believes that there is more going along with the Merseians than is obvious.
+But Abrams believes that there is more going on with the Merseians than is obvious.
 He tells Flandry he has an agent on Merseia who will attempt to find out the Merseians’ secret, and deliver it to Flandry.
 Flandry must get the information back to the Terran Empire.

 However when the agent delivers the information to Flandry, Hauksberg finds out, and attempts to arrest Flandry for stealing military secrets from Merseia, and jeopardising the peace negotiations.
 But Persis helps him escape, and the two of them flee the planet in a small spacecraft.
 But with both Merseians and Terrans after them, where can they go with the information?

 And what is the secret information?
 The agent had provided a cryptic series of numbers.
 As they travel, Flandry tries to puzzle out their meaning.
 And he discovers a secret whereby the Merseians intend to gain a great victory over the Terran Empire.